minostro/minostro.github.io/_posts/2016-10-17-adt-and-data-structures.markdown

 It is important to note that the signature \\(∑_{queue}\\) can be used to define different type of algebras.

-To summarize, Abstract Data Types (ADTs) are defined in terms of operations and its data.
-Data Structures are used to implement ADTs in a way that the computer’s resources are used efficiently.
+To summarize, Abstract Data Types (ADTs) are defined in terms of its operations and data.
+Data Structures are used to implement ADTs in a way that uses the computer’s resources efficiently.
 ADTs can be formally defined by using many-sorted algebras.